FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 4. Run forward filtration.
 Keep in mind that tubing size for the water line is bigger, so the rate at which water is depleted is much faster than the rate at which the solution in the reactor is depleted.
 For example, the back tube in Figure 2 is connected to a (CAPACITY) gerrycan below the lab apparatus had to be filled approximately ever hour.
 ##Results and Discussion
 ##Conclusions
+The experiments showed that there is still a lot of knowledge about sand filtration that is lacking.
+It is unclear the exact reasons why the switch from homogenous sand mixture to a heterogenous sand mixture increased breakthrough time, while decreasing effluent turbidity.
+The comparison between experiments ran on the two homogenous sand bed depths showed that, in general, the breakthrough time also increased but for 2 mg/L coagulant dosing, the
 ##Suggestions/Comments
 The experiment ran into a lot of issues at every step of the way.
 Initially, experiments could not be ran because of problems with connecting two turbidimeters to one computer.
 This was not resolved for 2 weeks, delaying progress for a substantial period of time.
 Once this was resolved, many other issues came up that are detailed below.